pvdz/preval/tests/cases/unwind_loops/counter_test/unroll_option_too_low.md

 ## Todos triggered

+- (todo) access object property that also exists on prototype? $array_shift
-- (todo) inline computed array property read
+- (todo) access object property that also exists on prototype? $array_push

 ## Globals